chaoticgd/ccc/docs/ErrorHandling.md

 };
 ```

 Note the `nodiscard` attribute.
-This means if you ignore the return value of a
+This makes it so if you ignore the return value
-function returning a `Result` object, the compiler will warn you.
-Additionally,
+of a function returning a `Result` object, the compiler will generate a warning.

+Additionally, the `CCC_WARN_UNUSED` macro makes it so that if you assign a
-if you assign the return value to an object, but do not use the object, your
+returned `Result` object to a local variable but do not use the local variable,
-compiler is likely to give you a warning about an unused variable.
-These two
+supported compilers will generate a warning in that case too.

-warnings in combination make these `Result` types much easier to use.
+These two warnings in combination make these `Result` types much easier to use.

 ## Basic Usage